VACP Advisory Regarding Donations to Law Enforcement Organizations

 The following options are the VACP's recommendations for citizens wanting to support their local Virginia law enforcement officers or agencies:

 Your local agency's own police foundation.
-Police departments are governmental entities and are not able to accept direct donations from citizens wishing to show their support.
-However, many police departments have established their own 501(c)3 charitable foundations to support their officers or the department's community outreach efforts.
+Police departments are governmental entities and are not able to accept direct monetary donations from citizens wishing to show their support.
+(Gifts of food, tokens of appreciation, gift cards they can use for their community events, etc. are okay.)
+However, many local police departments are supported by a separately established 501(c)3 charitable foundation, which specifically supports that department's officers or that department's community outreach efforts.
 If you call your local department, they should be able to direct you to their foundation's website or provide you with contact information.
 Some departments may simply have an arrangement with a local bank to accept donations into an account for specified purposes (such as supporting the family of a deceased officer).

 Virginia Association of Chiefs of Police & Foundation (VACP) – https://www.vachiefs.org/donate.
 As mentioned before, the VACP does accept donations from individuals.
 We mainly use those donated funds to support training and leadership education for Virginia law enforcement officers whose agencies have limited training funds.
-We also collect donations to support the VACP's efforts to promote public safety and crime prevention.
+We also collect donations to support our Valor, Lifesaving and Outstanding Contribution to Law Enforcement Awards; to support encouraging women in law enforcement; and the VACP's overall efforts to promote public safety and crime prevention through advocacy and public policy work and though being a resource for our Virginia law enforcement agencies.

 Virginia Sheriffs' Institute – https://vasheriffsinstitute.org.
 The VACP would be remiss if we didn't recommend supporting our colleagues in brown.
 For those citizens who are primarily served by a sheriff's office instead of a police department, you might want to make a donation to the Virginia Sheriffs' Institute (VSI), which is the 501(c)3 charitable arm of the Virginia Sheriffs' Association (VSA).
-The VSI raises funds for similar purposes to the VACP (to support training and education of law enforcement officers and to promote public safety and crime prevention throughout Virginia) and to the VPSF (support the family of any Sheriff or deputy killed in the line of duty), as well as for scholarships for Virginia students wanting to pursue criminal justice degrees.
+The VSI raises funds for similar purposes to the VACP (to support training and education of law enforcement officers and to promote public safety and crime prevention throughout Virginia), as well as to support the family of any Sheriff or deputy killed in the line of duty, and provide scholarships for Virginia students wanting to pursue criminal justice degrees.

 Virginia State Police Association – https://www.vspa.org/ways-to-give/.
 The VSPA is the membership association for Virginia State troopers (not to be confused with the Virginia Department of State Police.)
 They collect donations for two separate funds: